yuhangsun1014/UW-Marketplace/README.md

 UW Marketplace streamlines the process of buying, selling, and promoting local offerings.
 Whether you're a student searching for affordable textbooks, a local artist showcasing unique creations, or a business looking to engage with a vibrant community, our platform is built with your needs in mind.
 Through intuitive design and modern technology, we aim to provide a seamless experience that supports local commerce and enriches community connections.

 Join us as we transform how the UW community engages with local resources, making every transaction not just a purchase, but a step towards a more connected and prosperous community.
+- **User Authentication**: Secure login and registration using Firebase Authentication.
+- **Product Listings**: Browse, search, and filter products by categories such as Books, Furniture, Electronics, and more.
+- **Sell Items**: Post items for sale with images, descriptions, and pricing.
+- **User Profiles**: Manage your profile, including updating profile pictures and viewing account details.
+- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Contact Sellers**: Easily contact sellers for inquiries about products.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: